While I love baking with almond meal, it can be expensive and hard to find. So here the best simple almond meal substitutes.

 3. Other ground nuts

-The second most common nut meal is hazelnut.
-I’ve also purchased walnut meal.
+The second most common nut ‘flour’ is hazelnut flour.
+I’ve also purchased walnut flour.
+Nut flour can also be made from cashews.

-These are very similar to almond meal from a textural perspective but the flavour is completely different.
+These nut-flours are very similar to almond flour from a textural perspective.
+While the flavour is different depending on the nut all nut flours provide some nutty flavor.
 So tread carefully if using these to substitute.

-Feel free to use your food processor to make your own fresh nut meals.
+Feel free to use your food processor to make your own fresh nut meals like cashew flour.

 If using almond meal in a recipe like my meatballs or the crust for this Gorgeous Greens Tart or my Creamy Mushroom, Beef & Almond Pies (Low Carb), fresh bread crumbs will work well.